ArnaudBuchholz/reserve/README.md

 * `cert`: a relative or absolute path to the certificate file
 * `key`: a relative or absolute path to the key file

-If relative, the configuration file folder or the current working folder (when embedding) is considered.
+If relative, the configuration file directory or the current working directory (when embedding) is considered.

 ## mappings

 An array of mappings that is evaluated in the order of declaration.
+* Several mappings may apply to the same request
+* Evaluation stops when the request is answered (i.e. [finished](https://nodejs.org/api/http.html#http_response_finished))
+* When a handler triggers a redirection, the array of mappings is reevaluated

 Each mapping must contain:
 * `match`: a string (converted to a regular expression) or a regular expression that will be applied to the request URL
 * the handler key (`custom`, `file`, `status`, `url` ...) which value may contain capturing groups *(see [handlers](#handlers))*
-* `cwd` *(optional)*: the folder to consider for relative path, defaulted to the configuration file folder or the current working folder (when embedding)
+* `cwd` *(optional)*: the current working directory to consider for relative path, defaulted to the configuration file directory or the current working directory (when embedding)

 **NOTE**: when using `custom` in a [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) file, since functions can't be used in this format, the expected value is a string referencing the relative or absolute module to load.
 If relative, the `cwd` member is considered.